rmat112/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
-Project on Big Data.
-Performing ETL on Amazon product reviews and determine bias.
+This is a project on Big Data.
+This involves performing ETL (extract-transform-load) on Amazon product reviews and determine bias.

 ## Overview of the Analysis
 This challenge includes analyzing Amazon reviews written by members of the paid Amazon Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.